Oriented Category Theory: Higher categories

 \end{proposition}

-\begin{proof} By \cite[Corollary 4.32, Theorem 4.74]{heine2024bienriched} it suffices to consider the case of left enrichment.
-By duality it suffices to see the case of final object.
-Embedding into a presentable left $\mV$-enriched category via the left $\mV$-enriched Yoneda embedding that preserves the final object it moreover suffices to see that any presentable left $\mV$-enriched category admits a zero object if it admits a final object.
+\begin{proof} By duality it suffices to see the case of final object.
+Embedding into a presentably left $\mV$-tensored category via the $\mV$-enriched Yoneda embedding, which preserves the final object, it suffices to see that any presentably left $\mV$-tensored category admits a zero object if it admits a final object.
 The unique morphism $ \tu \to 0$ in $\mV$ induces a morphism $* \simeq \tu \ot * \to 0 \ot * \simeq \emptyset$ that is necessarily an inverse of the unique morphism $\emptyset \to *.$ \end{proof}